rishikvissa7/epam-end-sem-project/Readme.md

 # Deploying a Static Website to AWS S3 using Jenkins or Github Actions

-For more details: https://amlanscloud.com/jenkinsdeploys3/# epam-end-sem-project